The DIRECT Path of Meditation that Leads to Living ALOHA

 • a deep sense of belonging in the world

-The purpose of this course is to help you rediscover that natural state.
+The purpose of this course is to help you rediscover and live that natural state.

 “Aloha nō!
 My name is Kilohana Silve and I’m the Native Hawaiian Cultural Advisor for the course called The Direct Path to Living ALOHA.
 This course offers a thoughtful approach to meditation that incorporates the Hawaiian principle of living Aloha.
 Kit teaches with patience and inclusivity, welcoming students at all levels.
 By weaving insights from Tibetan contemplative traditions with Hawaiian cultural values, the course creates a heartfelt environment where participants can deepen awareness and learn to live with gratitude and openness.
 In this spirit, the practice becomes an expression of Aloha in everyday life.”